 Some of these characterizations are likely unfamiliar to mediators and even litigators uninvolved in the Florida workers' compensation claims process.
 Most attorneys, however, are familiar with "impasse" as that characterization reflects that the mediation has concluded without any agreement.
 The volume of OJCC mediations concluding with no agreement on any portion of the claims has decreased in recent years, remaining significantly consistent other than a single notable decrease in 2016-17.
-The overall consistency suggests that year was an anomaly.
+All outcome descriptions increased, a product of the increase in mediations conducted.
+However, the recent increase (11%) in "impasse" is notable in light of that general consistency, other than settlement, which increased 4%.
+The total increase in mediations was 7%, and the 11% increase in impasse may be notable in that context as well.